An official website of the United States government

 Sailors sit a consoles as an instructor points something out on a screen.

-RRL is a long-term investment in improving individual Sailor performance and enhancing fleet readiness with three major components that address the WHEN, HOW and WHERE we train.
+CTC is a long-term investment in improving individual Sailor performance and enhancing fleet readiness with three major components that address the WHENHOW and WHERE we train.

 First, the WHEN.
-RRL delivers the right training at the right time in the right way so that Sailors are ready to operate their equipment at the extreme technical end of its capability to win the high-end fight.
-RRL delivers training at the most appropriate time in a Sailor’s career.
-That learning continuum does not stop at today’s “A” school – it includes training that targets each operational tour throughout a Sailors’ career, as opposed to the recent past’s “one and done” approach.
+CTC delivers the right training at the right time in the right way so that Sailors are ready to operate their equipment at the extreme technical end of its capability to win the high-end fight.
+CTC delivers training at the most appropriate time in a Sailor’s career.
+That learning continuum does not stop at today’s “A” schools — it includes training that targets each operational tour throughout a Sailors’ career, as opposed to the previous “one and done” approach.

 Second, the HOW.
-RRL leverages training technology that ranges from simple visual demonstration tools such as YouTube-like videos to more complex, immersive simulators and virtual trainers.
-These modern tools increase the number of training "reps and sets" a Sailor can perform and build upon muscle memory before actually interacting with physical equipment or systems.
-RRL shifts our focus from rote memorization to “hands on” performance-based fundamentals and in many instances will build “experience” within a modern training environment.
+CTC leverages training technology that ranges from simple visual demonstration tools such as YouTube-like videos to more complex, immersive simulators, virtual trainers, and Part Task Trainers (PTT).
+These modern tools increase the number of “Reps and Sets” a Sailor can perform and build upon muscle memory before physical interactions with equipment or systems.
+CTC shifts our focus from rote memorization to “hands-on” performance-based fundamentals that will build “experience” within a modern training environment.

 Lastly, the WHERE.
-At its conclusion, RRL will deliver modernized training material to the actual point of need.
-That means training that will be resident on the waterfront, flight line and eventually available on our afloat units.
+At its conclusion, CTC will deliver modernized training to the actual point of need.
+That means training resident on the waterfront, flight line and eventually available on our afloat units.

-RRL is a tremendous modernization effort, requiring collaboration across multiple stakeholders throughout the Navy, all in the interest of meeting future fleet requirements.
-At its core, RRL is about creating more proficient and technically capable Sailors as they head to operational fleet units.
+CTC is a tremendous modernization effort, requiring collaboration across all warfare community stakeholders throughout the Navy, to meet fleet requirements.
+At its core, CTC is about creating battle ready, proficient, and technically capable Sailors as they head to operational fleet units.

 Career-Long Learning Continuum